SEVEN STEPS TO THE REST OF GOD

 Judgment always begins with those who are closest to the Lord.

 We notice in the above passage the principle of judgment beginning with those who are nearest the Presence of God.
 The Altar of Incense was the furnishing of the Tabernacle that was closest to the Ark of the Covenant and the Mercy Seat in that it stood just before the Veil.
-The “court that is without the temple” indicates an area more removed from the Presence of God.
+The “court that is outside the temple” indicates an area more removed from the Presence of God.

 We spoke previously of the personal spiritual fulfillment of the Blowing of Trumpets, that is, the coming of the King to us.
 When the Lord Jesus enters us He drives out what is not pleasing to Himself.